Obviously Five Believers

 ”Elvis?”
 I ask.

 He pauses slightly to let the question sink in.
-Before he can continue, Lark Skyrider has already crossed the Atlantic ocean.
-Time is running backwards as he tip-toes unseen along the studio walls.
+Within seconds, as invisible ghost of electricity, Lark Skyrider has crossed the Atlantic.
+Time is running backwards as he tip-toes along the studio walls.
 There’re some strange sonic noises on the line, but we are all ears.
 Come in, Lark Skyrider, come in on this wavelength.

 “You want coffee, Bob?”